 Have a great Christmas and if you are still not convinced by my recommendation check out the original 1951 trailer…

-So that was my Scrooge movie review, the perfect Christmas film, even better on Christmas Eve!
+That just about concludes my Scrooge movie review, the perfect Christmas film, even better on Christmas Eve!
 Is this your favourite xmas film?
 Who is your favourite Scrooge?
 Please leave a comment below with your thoughts.

 MERRY CHRISTMAS FROM POPCORN CINEMA SHOW !!!